 3. New York, New York, USA

 Christmas in New York is like no other place.
 If it’s shopping you, love, you can see the spectacular window displays in places like Macy’s, Saks Fifth Avenue, Bloomingdale’s, Bergdorf Goodman, and many others.
-No Christmas in New York is complete without a visit to the world-famous Rockefeller Center where you can see the giant Christmas tree, decked out and ice-skate on the rink, walk in the Channel Gardens, be dazzled by the Art Deco interior of Radio City Music Hall whilst watching the famous Rockettes, or shop and dine, all in one place.
+No Christmas in New York is complete without a visit to the world-famous Rockefeller Center where you can see the giant Christmas tree, decked out and ice-skate on the rink, walk in the Channel Gardens, adorned with native New York plants, be dazzled by the Art Deco interior of Radio City Music Hall whilst watching the famous Rockettes, or shop and dine, all in one place.
 You can even go all the way to the top at the outdoor viewing deck.

 If you want to see things the locals enjoy, you can visit the Bronx Zoo’s winter wonderland, skate at Bryant Park, amble around Central Park, stroll through the empty West Village, shop at the Brooklyn flea market, or enjoy some chocolate babka (for Hanukkah) at a Jewish bakery.
 There really are endless things to see and do around Christmas and if you want a light show you won’t forget, you can visit the Luminocity light festival on Randall’s Island.
 What would you see first if you visited New York at Christmas?